First Nations Demand Auditor General Investigate, As Second Fire Hits Grieving Community

 IFNA’s human rights complaint, filed in August 2025, has languished for seven months despite the Commission’s promise to prioritize “ongoing, severe” matters.
 In its complaint, IFNA outlines decades of chronic underfunding and requests ignored by the federal government for measures to address a long-running fire safety crisis in IFNA communities.
 As outlined in the complaint, a First Nations child is eighty-six times more likely to die in a house fire than a non-Indigenous child.

-Shortly after last week’s child fatality, of the five-year-old grandson of Kitchenuhmaykoosib Inninuwug chief Donny Morris, the IFNA Chiefs adopted a resolution condemning the Commission’s inaction, and urging the Auditor General to exercise its powers to audit the Commission.
+Shortly after last week’s child fatality, of the three-year-old grandson of Kitchenuhmaykoosib Inninuwug chief Donny Morris, the IFNA Chiefs adopted a resolution condemning the Commission’s inaction, and urging the Auditor General to exercise its powers to audit the Commission.
 To date, no response has been received from the Commission, or from the Auditor General’s office.